AlexGnatko/EMPS6/README.md

 acronym 'emps'.
 The latest versions of EMPS do not contain those folders, but the name stuck anyway.

-Smarty (http://www.smarty.net/) is a vital component of the framework, you have to store it somewhere in the include_path of your server's PHP.
-EMPS will expect to find Smarty 3 at: "Smarty3/libs/Smarty.class.php".
-Earlier versions supported Smarty 2, but this one only accepts Smarty 3.
+Smarty (http://www.smarty.net/) is a vital component of the framework.
+It is currently installed using composer, but in previous versions were found on the include_path.
+Earlier versions supported
+Smarty 2, but this one only accepts Smarty 3.

 EMPS is an MVC framework, which means that PHP code is totally separated from HTML